sass/sass/doc-src/SASS_CHANGELOG.md

 * Properly parse negative numbers preceded by a comment.

+* Avoid unnecessary interpolation when running `sass-convert` on media queries.

 ## 3.3.4 (21 March 2014)

 * Improve the warning message for `index(...) == false`.